Katia-D15/rock-paper-scissors-game/README.md

 ### Content

-- The styles instructions to make game are was taken from: Ultimate Rock, Paper, Scissors
+- The styles instructions to make game are was taken from: Ultimate Rock, Paper, Scissors.

 ### Media